Jumpstart nabs $8.5M led by Sequoia for a recruitment platform that aims to increase diversity – TechCrunch

 The focus on taking the recruitment game away from campuses and specific outreach to universities is an important way of expanding a company’s efforts to improve diversity and inclusion.
 It’s also a notable contrast with Handshake, another early-level recruitment startup that’s aiming to make hiring more diverse.
 (Its efforts specifically start with university relationships.)

 It also seems to be working.
-Herman says that Lyft hired 1/3 of its interns for 2020 via Jumpstart, and 82% were from underrepresented groups.
+Herman says that Lyft hired one-third of its interns for 2020 via Jumpstart, and 82% were from underrepresented groups.
 (He also noted that Lyft used to use four different platforms to do the same work that it now does just through Jumpstart.)

 Like Handshake, Jumpstart (and others) are capitalising on an interesting moment in the world of online recruitment.
 Companies like Indeed and LinkedIn (not to mention behemoths like Facebook that are new to the space but are big enough to be formidable rivals) have long been able to leverage their economies of scale when it comes to sourcing qualified applicants, or for applicants to tap into an interesting pool of job opportunities.

-More recent shifts, however, into looking for more diverse workforces has changed the game: since platforms like LinkedIn where never built (and cannot really be used today) to help source more diverse candidate pools, that creates an opportunity for newer platforms to build themselves with those kinds of priorities baked in from the start.
+More recent shifts, however, into looking for more diverse workforces has changed the game: since platforms like LinkedIn were never built (and cannot really be used today) to help source more diverse candidate pools, that creates an opportunity for newer platforms to build themselves with those kinds of priorities baked in from the start.

 And that’s not just important for recruiters, but also for the people getting recruited.
 On the part of students, the aim will be to do more than just give them access to more job openings, but also a way to share questions and ideas with others like them.
 “Jumpstart is focused on letting early-career talent express their skills and interests directly by creating a very in-depth profile,” said Vernal.
 “We are also focused on creating a community of folks with similar backgrounds and interests to help navigate the transition into the workforce.”